ibm-cloud-docs/bare-metal/troubleshooting-bare-metal.md

 {: troubleshoot}
 {: support}

-If your portal shows that the server is disconnected, but the server is running, it might be caused by your firewall or gateway (Vyatta, AT&T, Juniper, FortiGate).
+If your portal shows that the server is disconnected, but the server is running, it might be your firewall or gateway (Vyatta, AT&T, Juniper, FortiGate).

 If your ping traffic is blocked, then the status of your servers shows "disconnected" in the portal.
 Check that your firewall rules allow ping traffic from {{site.data.keyword.cloud}} IP ranges.
 For more information, see [{{site.data.keyword.cloud}} IP ranges](/docs/security-groups?topic=hardware-firewall-shared-ibm-cloud-ip-ranges).